Improved torsion point attacks on SIDH variants: Abstract

 \section{Abstract}

-SIDH is a post-quantum key exchange algorithm based on the presumed difficulty of computing isogenies between supersingular elliptic curves.
-However, the exact hardness assumption SIDH relies on is not the pure isogeny problem; attackers are also provided with the action of the secret isogeny restricted to a subgroup of the curve.
-Petit~\cite{Petit2017} leverages this information to break variants of SIDH in polynomial time, thus demonstrating that exploiting torsion-point information can lead to an attack in some cases.
-The contribution of this paper is twofold: First, we revisit and improve the techniques of~\cite{Petit2017} to span a broader range of parameters.
-Second, we construct SIDH variants designed to be weak against the resulting attacks; this includes weak choices of starting curve under moderately imbalanced parameters as well as weak choices of base field under balanced parameters.
-We stress that our results do not reveal any weakness in the NIST submission SIKE~\cite{nistpqc}.
-However, they do get closer than previous attacks in several ways and may have an impact on the security of SIDH-based group key exchange~\cite{DBLP:journals/iacr/AzarderakhshJJS19} and certain instantiations of B-SIDH~\cite{DBLP:journals/iacr/Costello19}.
+SIDH is a post-quantum key exchange algorithm based on the presumed difficulty of finding isogenies between supersingular elliptic curves.
+However, SIDH and related cryptosystems also reveal additional information: the restriction of a secret isogeny to a subgroup of the curve (torsion-point information).
+Petit \cite{Petit2017} was the first to demonstrate that torsion-point information could noticeably lower the difficulty of finding secret isogenies.
+In particular, Petit showed that ``overstretched'' parameterizations of SIDH could be broken in polynomial time.
+However, this did not impact the security of any cryptosystems proposed in the literature.
+The contribution of this paper is twofold: First, we strengthen the techniques of \cite{Petit2017} by exploiting additional information coming from a dual and a Frobenius isogeny.
+This extends the impact of torsion-point attacks considerably.
+In particular, our techniques yield a classical attack that completely breaks the $n$-party group key exchange of \cite{DBLP:journals/iacr/AzarderakhshJJS19}, first introduced as GSIDH in \cite{DBLP:conf/isita/FurukawaKT18}, for 6 parties or more, and a quantum attack for 3 parties or more that improves on the best known asymptotic complexity.
+We also provide a Magma implementation of our attack for 6 parties.
+We give the full range of parameters for which our attacks apply.
+Second, we construct SIDH variants designed to be weak against our attacks; this includes backdoor choices of starting curve, as well as backdoor choices of base-field prime.
+We stress that our results do not degrade the security of, or reveal any weakness in, the NIST submission SIKE \cite{azarderakhsh2019supersingular}.